The Red Sox’ 10 Greatest Pitchers

 Angered over a lack of support that created a 5-11 start in 1919, Mays stormed off the field in one game, demanded a trade—and got it from the Red Sox, who sent him packing to the Yankees; but AL commissioner Ban Johnson nixed the deal, creating a firestorm of protest that nearly sent half of the league’s teams defecting to the NL.
 The Red Sox sued Johnson, won, and Mays officially became a Yankee while Johnson never regained the dictatorial powers he held over the AL during its first 20 years.

-The Red Sox' Ten Greatest Hitters: A list of the ten greatest pitchers based on their productivity and efficiency.
+The Red Sox’ 10 Greatest Hitters A list of the 10 greatest hitters based on their productivity and efficiency.

-The Red Sox' Ten Greatest Games: A list of ten memorable games and other notable personal achievements that have defined the Red Sox' history.
+The Red Sox’ 10 Most Memorable Games A list of 10 memorable games and other notable personal achievements that have defined the Red Sox’ history.